 It's easy to assume that the ocean's deepest points have remained largely untouched by humanity, especially given that such depths range from 26,000 to 36,000 feet under the surface.
-But a new study published in Nature Ecology & Evolution finds that these alien environments are shockingly rich in toxic chemicals.
+But new research shows that plastic has not only reached these ocean trenches but is also being ingested by animals.

-A team of researchers led by Alan Jamieson of Newcastle University in England recently sent remotely operated vehicles with bait traps into the Mariana and Kermadec trenches of the Pacific Ocean.
+Earlier in 2017, they sent remotely operated vehicles with bait traps into the Mariana and Kermadec trenches of the Pacific Ocean.
 Both trenches teem with life at 30,000 feet deep.
 This video shows just how popular these traps were with marine life:

 "In fact, the amphipods we sampled contained levels of contamination similar to that found in Suruga Bay, one of the most polluted industrial zones of the northwest Pacific," Jamieson said in a statement.
 "What we don't yet know is what this means for the wider ecosystem and understanding that will be the next major challenge."